Maintaining our past

 Are you thinking of restoring or renovating a heritage-listed building or a building in a heritage conservation area?
 Do you live in an old house and you're not sure of what changes you can make?

-Following our Heritage 101 workshop in May 2013, the City of Sydney partnered with leading professional organisations to present detailed practical workshops that will help owners to achieve a high standard of conservation and alterations at a resonable cost.
+Following our Heritage 101 workshop in May 2013, the City of Sydney partnered with leading professional organisations to present detailed practical workshops that will help owners to achieve a high standard of conservation and alterations at a reasonable cost.

 In March, ABC TV's Quentin Dempster launched the 2014 workshop series that will offer advice on conservation techniques and sustainable conservation management.
 Ranging in subject matter from design to paint, roofing and plastering, there will be 10 workshops on offer.